A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Introduction

 \section{Introduction}

 With the rapid development of machine learning (ML) and artificial intelligence (AI) techniques, ML models, particularly those trained on large-scale datasets, have become increasingly capable of making highly accurate predictions.
-These predictions can be treated as imputations for missing data (in both dependent $Y$ and independent variables $\Xb$) due to nonresponse, expensive data collection costs, or other factors.
-Because ML-imputed datasets can be seamlessly applied in downstream statistical analyses, such appealing impute-then-analyze procedures is a double-edged sword.
-On the one hand, the ease of obtaining ML predictions for imputation catalyzes wide adoptions across various disciplines, including finance~\citep{bryzgalova2025missing}, social science~\citep{egami2023using}, clinical psychology~\citep{little2024missing}, biomedicine~\citep{barrabes2024advances}, and public health~\citep{perkins2018principled} studies, where missing data appear commonly during the data collection process.
+In statistical analysis, these predictions have the potential to be treated as imputations for missing data (in both dependent $Y$ and independent variables $\bX$) due to nonresponse, expensive data collection costs, or other factors, and then the imputed datasets can be seamlessly applied in downstream statistical analyses.
+However, such an appealing impute-then-analyze procedure is a double-edged sword.
+On the one hand, the ease of obtaining ML predictions for imputation catalyzes wide adoption across various disciplines, including finance~\citep{bryzgalova2025missing}, social science~\citep{egami2023using}, clinical psychology~\citep{little2024missing}, biomedicine~\citep{barrabes2024advances}, and public health~\citep{perkins2018principled} studies, where missing data appear commonly during the data collection process.
 On the other hand, imputing missing values with ML predictions of arbitrary quality may produce datasets that have different conditional and marginal distributions from the underlying true distribution.
 Proceeding with analysis without careful consideration may result in biased estimation and invalid inference.